MGRR-Net: Multi-level Graph Relational Reasoning Network for Facial Action Units Detection

 Finally, the hierarchical gated fusion of multi-level global and local features leads to a significant performance improvement to 68.2\% in terms of F1-frame score.
 It validates that the dynamic relationship of multiple related face regions provides more robustness, while the supplementation of multi-level global features makes the AU more discriminative.

-\subsubsection{Effects of layer number.}
+\subsubsection{Effects of Layer Number}

 We evaluate the impact of layer number of our proposed iterative reasoning network.
 As shown in Table \ref{tab:layers}, MGRR-Net achieves the averaged F1-frame score of 67.4\%, 68.2\% and 66.6\% on DISFA when the reasoning layer number K is set to 1, 2 and 3 respectively.
-And the averaged F1-frame scores on BP4D are 63.5\%, 63.7\%, and 63.1\% respectively, which are not shown in detail due to space limitation.
-The optimal number of layers is 2 for our MGRR-Net on DISFA and BP4D datasets.
+The averaged F1-frame scores on BP4D dataset are 63.5\%, 63.7\%, and 63.1\% respectively.
+It achieves the best performance when K=2, and is overfitted when K$>$2.
+Finally, the optimal number of layers is 2 for our MGRR-Net on DISFA and BP4D datasets.

-\subsubsection{Results for face alignment.}
+\subsubsection{Results for Face Alignment}

 We jointly take face alignment network into our MGRR-Net via auxiliary training, which can provide effective muscle regions corresponding to AUs based on the detected landmarks.
 Table \ref{tab:landmark} shows the mean error results of our MGRR-Net and baseline method J$\rm \hat{A}$ANet \cite{shao2021jaa} on DISFA and BP4D.
 We also compare with state-of-the-art face alignment methods that have released trained models, including MCL \cite{shao2020deep}, JAA \cite{shao2018deep}.
-Our MGRR-Net achieves competitive 3.95 and 4.01 mean error on DISFA and BP4D respectively.
+Our MGRR-Net achieves competitive 3.95 and 4.01 mean errors on DISFA and BP4D respectively.
 It indicates that with the comparable face alignment performance as J$\rm \hat{A}$ANet, our MGRR-Net can achieve better AU detection accuracy.